Backpacks and Kiddos

 The correct way to wear a backpack is to adjust the straps so that the bottom of the backpack hangs just slightly below the hips.
 Be sure the bag is snug against the back.
 Remember, always wear both shoulder straps!

 Unfortunately carrying a heavy backpack can cause serious problems to a child’s spine after time.
 Typically children will complain of shoulder and neck pain.
 Chiropractic is great for helping kids with upper body aches caused from heavy backpacks.
 Gentle adjustments of the neck and upper back can greatly reduce tension in that area.
-Here at Watkins Family Chiropractic, Dr. Josh, Dr. Lindsey, and Dr. Jessie have worked with many children with similar problems.
+Here at Watkins Family Chiropractic, Dr. Josh and Dr. Lindsey have worked with many children with similar problems.
 If you are in the Savage, Burnsville, or Prior Lake area, stop by our clinic!